kuhnza/thundr-contrib-gmail/README.md

     @Override
     public void requires(DependencyRegistry dependencyRegistry) {
         super.requires(dependencyRegistry);
-        dependencyRegistry.addDependency(GaeBlogModule.class);
+        dependencyRegistry.addDependency(GmailModule.class);
     }

 This will do the following:

-- inject a `com.threewks.thundr.gae.blog.service.BlogService` into your injection context
+- inject a `com.google.api.client.googleapis.auth.oauth2.GoogleAuthorizationCodeFlow` named `gmailAuthorizationCodeFlow` used by the Gmail client.
 - add the following routes
-  - /admin/blog/setup
+  - `/admin/gmail/setup`
-  - /admin/blog/setup/oauth2callback
+  - `/admin/gmail/setup/oauth2callback`

-You will also need to create a Google client id for your web application in order to access the content from Blogger.
-This can be done from the 'Credentials' screen on the [Google Developers Console](https://console.developers.google.com).
+You will also need to create a Google client id for your web application in order to access the Gmail API.
+This can be done from the 'API Manager' section of the [Google Developers Console](https://console.developers.google.com).

 Note: be sure to configure the redirect URIs and Javascript origins and to configure the consent screen with the required information.